• Skip to primary navigation

 Notes

-*Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Better Batter and Pamela’s Artisan Blend.
-I’ve been using them both with great results.
-They are both a 1-1 substitute.
+*Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Pamela’s Artisan Blend and Better Batter.
+I’ve been using them both with great results and they are both a 1-1 substitute.
 If you use another gluten-free flour blend be sure that it contains xanthan gum.
-If it doesn’t have it add 1/2 teaspoon xanthan gum per cup of gluten-free flour.
+If it doesn’t have it add 1/2 teaspoon of xanthan gum per cup of gluten-free flour.

 Keywords: gluten-free muffins, gluten-free breakfast, blueberry muffins, gluten-free recipes